Bert-JanP/EntraTrace/README.md

 * Identify tooling during incident response
 * Research the behavior of offensive identity tooling
 * Improve defensive visibility into identity attack techniques

-## Project Status

-🚧 **Early development**

-The project is actively being developed.
-Data, tooling coverage, and functionality will evolve over time.

-Contributions, research, corrections, and additional tool analysis are welcome.

-## Responsible Use

-EntraTrace is intended for **defensive security research, detection engineering, threat hunting, and authorized security testing**.

-Always ensure that testing and analysis is performed against environments you own or have explicit permission to assess.

 ## AI-Assisted Development